OwenGuske/JUTaskManagerReactApp/README.md

-# JU Dolphins Task Manager
+# JU Dolphins Task Manager Built Using React

 ## Description
-JU Dolphins Task Manager is a simple React application designed to help users manage tasks.
-Users can add tasks, view them in a list, and delete tasks as needed.
-The app is styled with a JU Dolphins-inspired green and gold theme.
+JU Dolphins Task Manager is a React-based application that allows users to manage tasks.
+Users can add tasks, view them in a list, and delete them.
+The app features a green and gold theme inspired by Jacksonville University (JU).

-As my time at **Jacksonville University (JU)** comes to an end as a **Finance Technology major**, this project reflects the coding and development skills I have gained this semester.
-Thanks to **Dr. Sinyagovskaya**, I have learned the fundamentals of programming and web development, including **HTML**, **JavaScript**, **CSS**, and **React**.
+This project reflects my growth as a Finance Technology major at JU, where I developed coding skills in **HTML**, **CSS**, **JavaScript**, and **React**.
+Special thanks to **Dr. Sinyagovskaya** for guiding me through these concepts this semester (Fall 2024).

 ---

 ## Features
-- Add new tasks.
+- Add new tasks using the input field and "Add Task" button.
-- View all added tasks in a dynamic list.
+- View all tasks in a dynamic task list.
-- Delete tasks with a single click.
+- Delete tasks using the "Delete" button next to each task.
-- Styled with a JU Dolphins theme to reflect school pride.
+- Styled with JU Dolphins colors (green and gold).
 ---

 ## What I Learned